BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-08-SDCTF-2022-Mann Hunt.md

 ![expanded changes](https://user-images.githubusercontent.com/104336820/167351507-f0c55c47-383b-4239-a293-47c1908c7e4c.png)

-We decide to just keep it simple and put our amazing Google skills to work and the first result matches our query and goes to a LinkedIn account for an Emanuel Hunt.
+We decide to just keep it simple and put our amazing Google skills to work by searching for the phrase found in the target's deleted file.
+The first result in the Google SERPs matches our query and it leads to a LinkedIn account for an Emanuel Hunt.

 &nbsp;
 ## LinkedIn -->